slz2003/RFCScope-/Errata_filtering/Result_manual/9830-5/packetizer_raw_output.md

 Clarify explicitly in RFC 9830 that for Tunnel Type 15 with SR Policy SAFI, any syntactic error in TLVs/sub‑TLVs is fatal and overrides RFC 9012’s recoverable treatment, or update the text to clearly distinguish between errors that mandate treat‑as‑withdraw and those that do not.

-**Severity:** Medium
-  *Basis:* This ambiguity may lead to divergent implementations and interoperability issues by causing unintended withdrawals of SR Policy updates.

-**Confidence:** Medium

-**Experts mentioning this issue:**

-- ScopeExpert: Issue-1
-- StructuralExpert: Issue-1
-- CrossRFCExpert: Issue-1
-- BoundaryExpert: Finding-2

 ---